 The financial results of our business are both directly and indirectly dependent upon economic conditions throughout the world, which in turn can be impacted by conditions in the global financial markets.
 These factors are outside our control and changes in circumstances are difficult to predict.
 Uncertainty about global economic conditions may lead businesses to postpone spending in response to tighter credit and reductions in income or asset values, which may lead many lenders and institutional investors to reduce, and in some cases, cease to provide funding to borrowers.
 Weak economic activity may lead government customers to cut back on services.
 Factors such as interest rates, availability of credit, inflation rates, economic uncertainty, changes in laws (including laws relating to taxation), trade barriers, commodity prices, currency exchange rates and controls, and national and international political circumstances (including wars, terrorist acts or security operations) could have a material adverse effect on our business and investments, which could reduce our revenues, profitability and value of our assets.
-These factors (including the failure of lenders participating in our senior secured revolving credit facility (the "Revolving Credit Facility") to fulfill their commitments and obligations) may also adversely affect our liquidity and our financial condition of our customers.
-Adverse liquidity conditions for our accounts receivable balances.
+These factors (including the failure of lenders participating in our senior secured revolving credit facility (the "Revolving Credit Facility") to fulfill their commitments and obligations) may also adversely affect our liquidity and our financial condition, and the business, liquidity and financial condition of our customers.
+Adverse liquidity conditions for our customers could negatively impact their capital investment activity.
+In addition, periods of poor economic conditions could increase our ongoing exposure to credit risks on our accounts receivable balances.
 We have procedures that are designed to monitor and limit exposure to credit risk on our receivables; however, there can be no assurance that such procedures will effectively limit our credit risk and avoid losses, and, if not effective, could have a material adverse effect on our business, financial condition and results of operations.